-It turned out that the pain from 'twisting my knee funny' was in fact me tearing my lateral meniscus.
+It turned out that the pain from 'twisting my knee funny' was in fact me dislocating my patella...

 Descending, on the other hand, was agonising.
 My guide, Mzui, took my pack and helped me down, along with a number of other porters.
 We slid through ash and scree, down to Barafu Camp, where I stopped for lunch before starting the hobble to Mweka Camp.
 About 2.5km down that path, we admitted defeat.

 I was stretchered down the rest of the way.
 I also had some great pain medication, I could see Disney characters in the clouds, so god knows what I was on but it was brilliant fun.

 I got back to the hotel, some hours later, and just crashed.
 The next morning I could barely get out of bed, let alone bend my knee or put weight on my foot.

 Thankfully my Dr had a gap half an hour after I got back from Bristol Airport, so off I went, straight from 14 hours of flying, looking like a total ragamuffin!